Higher Education and Student Affairs Home

 The availability of internships varies each year.
-Some common areas include: Residence Life, Fraternity and Sorority Life, Orientation, and Center for Student Involvement and Leadership.
+Some common areas include: Residence Life, Academic Support and Retention, Orientation, and Center for Student Involvement and Leadership.
 This list is not all-inclusive, and is not a guarantee of particular availability.
-While additional positions sometimes become available later in the process, a list of available positions will be provided to individuals invited for Campus Visit Days, and students interview for open internships as part of Campus Visit Days.
+A list of available positions will be provided to individuals invited for Campus Visit Days, and students interview for open internships as part of Campus Visit Days.

 Accurate information about tuition and fee rates can be found on the Office of the Registrar Tuition and Fees page.
 Select the appropriate session and select the Graduate College.
 Then under “Filter by Curricular College,” select the College of Education.

 - A bachelor’s degree from a Regionally Accredited American College or University, or an equivalent degree from another country as determined by the Office of Admissions.